CUBRID/cubrid-manual/en/sql/catalog.rst

 _db_domain
 ----------

 Represents domain information.
-An index for object_of is created.
+Indexes for object_of and data_type are created.

 +--------------------+------------------------+---------------------------------------------------------------------------------------------------------+
 |   Attribute Name   |   Data Type            |   Description                                                                                           |